-- If you did not use wizards to configure T-Servers: - a.
-Manually configure two T-Server Application objects as described in "Manual Configuration of T-Server" on page 42. - b.
-Make sure the Switch object is configured for the switch these T-Servers should serve, as described in "Manual Configuration of T-Server" on page 42. - c.
+- 1. Configure two T-Server Application objects as described in "Configuration of T-Server" on page 39. - 2.
+Make sure the Switch object is configured for the switch these T-Servers should serve, as described in "Configuration of T-Server" on page 39. - 3.
 Modify the configuration of the primary and backup T-Servers as instructed in the following sections.

-After completing the configuration steps, ensure that both T-Servers are installed (see page 56).
+After completing the configuration steps, ensure that both T-Servers are installed (see page 52).

-Manual Modification of T-Servers for Warm Standby
+Modification of T-Servers for Warm Standby